 The American’s fought for 13 years and walked away – in 2016 – holding a lifetime record in MMA of 34-10.
 In the years since Faber put the gloves down he’s helped establish Sacramento’s Team Alpha Male as one of the planet’s premier MMA gyms.

-Increasingly, too, the now 39-year-old has shared his talents – and his experience – with fighters from the Asia-Pacific region and that’s why we’ve sat down to chat, tucked away in a corner of the Mandarin Oriental Singapore in the lead-up to UFC Fight Night 132.
+Increasingly, too, the now un-retired 40-year-old has shared his talents – and his experience – with fighters from the Asia-Pacific region and that’s why we’ve sat down to chat.

 YOU JUST CAN’T GET HIM OUT OF THE GYM.
 THAT KIND OF MENTALITY CAN TAKE YOU FROM UNKNOWN TO WORLD CHAMP.